Pestroy provides you with professional pest management services. If you need help to get rid of bed bugs in Montreal, call Pestroy today!

-Most bug bug problems are not detected until someone has been bitten.
+Usually, bed bug problems are not detected until someone has been bitten.
 The bite is painless.
-The salivary fluid injected by bed bugs typically causes the skin to become irritated and inflamed, although individuals can differ in their sensitivity.
+The salivary fluid injected by this insect typically causes the skin to become irritated and inflamed, although individuals can differ in their sensitivity.
 A small, hard, swollen, white welt may develop at the site of each bite.
 This is accompanied by severe itching that lasts for several hours to days.

-While the former measures are helpful, insecticides are important for bed bug elimination.
+Insecticides are important for bed bug elimination.
 Pest control professionals treat using a variety of low-odor sprays, dusts, and aerosols.
-(Baits designed to control ants and cockroaches are ineffective).
 Application entails treating all cracks and crevices where the bugs are discovered, or tend to hide.
-Eliminating bed bugs from mattresses and box springs is challenging.
+Eliminating this pest from mattresses and box springs is challenging.
 If there are holes or tears in the fabric, the bugs and eggs may be inside, as well as outside.
 There also are restrictions on how beds can be treated with pesticides.
 For these reasons, pest control firms sometimes recommend that infested beds be discarded.
 If disposal isn't an option, encasing the mattress and box spring will be helpful if bugs are still present.
 (Pestroy sells zippered matress and box spring encasements, please call for pricing details).
 Vacuuming and brushing will further help to remove bugs and eggs from mattresses and box springs that cannot be discarded.

 The mobile nature of bed bugs limits their prevention.
 Avoidance is especially challenging in hotels, motels, and apartments because occupants and their belongings are constantly changing.
 This affords many opportunities for the bugs to be introduced.
 Householders should be wary of acquiring secondhand beds, bedding, and furniture.
 At a minimum, such items should be examined closely before being brought into the home.
 When traveling in countries where bed bugs are prevalent, it might be prudent to examine the bed and headboard area for signs of the bugs, and elevate luggage off the floor.
 Warehouses, storage facilities, trucks and railroad cars may be infested so common bed bugs can infest homes by stowing away on new furniture stored or shipped from these places.
 Familiarity may help to avoid infestation, or at least prompt earlier intervention by a professional.